rjpbonnal/bioruby-gem/doc/biogem-hacking.md

               end
             end

-anyway, you probably get the gist.
-The solution chosen overrides jeweler behaviour.
-If it can be handled in jeweler, it is preferred, because a small change in jeweler may now break biogem (our fix is brittle).
-Still, for stuff that can not go into jeweler, this is a way of changing behaviour.
+you probably get the gist (the stuff you can do with Ruby meta-programming!).
+The solution chosen overrides original jeweler behaviour without touching jeweler itself.
+Naturally, if it can be handled in jeweler, it is strongly preferred.
+With our solution a small change in jeweler may now break biogem (in software engineering terms: the fix is brittle).

+Still, for stuff that will not go into jeweler, this is a way of changing behaviour.

 ## DRY (Do not repeat yourself)